What Every Psychologist/Counselor Needs to Know

 This Introductory-Level course discusses thorough assessment, accurate diagnosis, relational focus, and ethical treatment choices for clinicians.
 Up-to-date nosology using DSM-V, ICD-11, AFUD and ICSM will be presented.

-Psychological impacts of male sexual problems affect a significant portion of the treatment seeking population in psychology offices.
-Identifying sexual health issues often falls on psychologists, along with the decision to determine whether the issue can be treated in the office, or needs a referral to another health care provider.
+Psychological impacts of male sexual problems affect a significant portion of the treatment seeking population in therapy offices.
+Identifying sexual health issues often falls on mental health professionals, along with the decision to determine whether the issue can be treated in the office, or needs a referral to another health care provider.

 Erectile Disorder, Premature Ejaculation, Delayed Ejaculation and Male Hypoactive Sexual Disorder will be highlighted.
 Special Populations such as teenagers and older men, as well as psychosexual outcomes of circumcision will be discussed.